ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-loading.md

 ## Test First

 The LoadingController follows a pattern that is common in Ionic for type of components called "overlays."
-We will learn more about these later.
 The mock package that is supplied with this project contains two mocks we can use to test any overlay component: `createOverlayControllerMock()` which mocks the controller and `createOverlayElementMock()` which mocks the element created by the overlay controller.

 The mocks can be set up like such: